Monday, 24 February 2025

 Talking of charity shop finds, here's what else I've bought in the last few days...

 This Benefit Brow-Zing brow shaping kit was still sealed when I bought it this morning.
 I used to swear by this product until I had semi-permanent eyebrows inked on back in 2005 (and touched up in 2011).
 My eyebrows have since returned to their original sparse, barely-there state - the curse of being a natural blonde.
-I've been using Barry M's Brow Woe pencil for the last couple of years but I'm excited to reacquaint myself with the Benefit kit.
+I've been using Barry M's Brow Wow pencil for the last couple of years so I'm excited to reacquaint myself with the Benefit kit.
 I'm not sure how much it is these days but I know its a lot more than the £1.99 I paid for it.

 I'm always scrabbling around for travel sized containers before I go away and these pretty silicone ones, which come in a clear pouch with some sticky labels to help identify the contents were a snip at 25p!